XelfXendr/4D-Chess/README.md

 ## Introduction

 The original inspiration for this game is from [this video](https://youtu.be/3wFQPSEPgWc).
 It also explains how the 4d chess rules work.
 It's written to work in a Chrome browser, but should also work in Firefox.
-The game currently runs on http://chess.sosehl.cz

 ## More info